microsounds/atelier/readme.md

 # _dotfiles—atelier_![shimeji]
-_Dotfiles, shell scripts, and desktop rice.
-Home directory backup._
+_Dotfiles, shell scripts, complete graphical/shell configuration for Debian GNU/Linux, home directory backup._
 ![scrot]
-> _Pictured: Debian stable, vanilla Xorg, akari, dwm + dmenu + sxhkd, urxvt + POSIX shell scripts._
+> _Pictured: Debian stable, POSIX shell scripts, urxvt, and Xorg + dwm + sxhkd as a graphical shell_

 # Quick start
-1. Perform a base install of the current Debian stable, do not select a DE or standard system utilities when prompted.
+1. Install Debian stable, perform a base install with no DE selected and no standard utilities when prompted.
-	* _Do not perform these steps on `tty1`, you will be kicked several times through bootstrap._
+	* _Do not perform these steps on `tty1`, `xinit` will launch without `dwm` present and you will be booted._
 2. Install `git`, `wget`, and `sudo`, then add yourself to the `sudo` group.
-3. Bootstrap the system automatically with git.
-This only needs to be done once.
+3. Bootstrap the system automatically with a hard git reset from this repo, this is done only once.
 	```shell
 	$ git clone --bare [remote] ~/.config/meta
 	$ git --git-dir=$HOME/.config/meta --work-tree=$HOME reset --hard